sohviluukkonen/BalanceSplit/README.md

 OptiSplit offers two main modes, either to

-1. create a single split with arbitrary number of subset of custom size, by specifying the argument `size`
+1. create a single split with an arbitrary number of subsets of custom size, by specifying the argument `size`
-2. create k-fold cross-validation split, by specifying the argument `n_splits`
+2. create a k-fold cross-validation split, by specifying the argument `n_splits`